ModestRedd/fakenews/README.md

-# fakenews
+# Classfication of tweets with fake news on twiter

-Classification fake tweets with NLP algorithms
+Using logistic regression (fginal score is 0.83) and RNN model (0.87)